BlackHoleFox/udp-broadcast-relay-rs/README.md

     [-t <overridden_target_ip>]
 ```

-- udp-broadcast-relay-redux must be run as root to be able to create a raw
+- udp-broadcast-relay-rs must be run as root to be able to create a raw
   socket (necessary) to send packets as though they originated from the
   original sender.
 - `id` must be unique number between instances.
 This is used to set the TTL of